Gluten-Free Strawberries & Cream Cupcakes

 - 7 tablespoons unsalted butter, – (1 tablespoon shy of a stick) – at room temperature

-- 1 cup plus 4 teaspoons Wholesome Zero, divided
+- 1 cup plus 4 teaspoons Sugar or dry sugar alternative, divided

 - 1 cup cold heavy whipping cream